 The evidence from the database of current claimants suggests that there could be some limited potential for the scheme to impact more adversely on people with particular protected characteristics (primarily women and people with a disability than on people without those characteristics, and thus not to contribute to the advancement of equality of opportunity for people with and without protected characteristics.
-However, the adverse impact on individuals is relatively small and as the scheme is being made more generous this should mitigate the annual increase to Council Tax for 2020/21.
-This position is clearly supported by a majority of consultation responses, including those from current council tax support recipients.
+However, as stated above the adverse impact on individuals is relatively small and the Section 13A discretionary hardship scheme can help those who could be affected.